-It is the policy of the New Hampton Community School District not to discriminate on the basis of race, color, national origin, sex, disability, religion, creed, age (for employment), marital status (for programs), sexual orientation, gender identity and socioeconomic status (for programs) in its educational programs and its employment practices.
+It is the policy of the New Hampton Community School District not to discriminate on the basis of race, color, national origin, sex, disability, religion, creed, age (for employment), marital status (for programs), sexual orientation, and socioeconomic status (for programs) in its educational programs and its employment practices.
 There is a grievance procedure for processing complaints of discrimination.
-If you have questions or a grievance related to this policy, please contact the district's equity coordinator, Brad Schmitt, 710 West Main Street, New Hampton, IA 50659, 641-394-2144, ext.
-2030.
+If you have questions or a grievance related to this policy please contact Brad Schmitt, 710 West Main Street, New Hampton, IA 50659, 641-394-2144, b schmitt@new-hampton.k12.ia.us.